Dangabit/MugTogether/README.md

 [Limitation]
-Upon reviewing our implementation, we have considered these problems URL information leak
+Upon reviewing our implementation, we have considered these problems
+- URL information leak:
 From the URL link generated, encryption is not used and various data are leaked out to the user.
 With our limited knowledge in cryptography, we are unable to resolve this problem.
-URL manipulation
+- URL manipulation:
 Following the previous problem, it is possible for malicious users to retrieve questions and notes that are not meant to be shared.
 However, with the randomised document ID, this problem is slightly mitigated since it is harder to guess which ID is used.
-PDF markdown unsupported
+- PDF markdown unsupported
 Unfortunately, the different packages used for pdf and markdown are incompatible with each other, hence we are unable to render the notes as markdown when saved as a PDF.
-DIluted/Tainted Bank
+- Diluted/Tainted Bank:
 While we have implemented the report button, it currently does nothing as the admin accounts have not been implemented.
 Even so, manually curating a huge bank of questions may require a lot of manpower, which is a flaw to this idea.

 ## Question Bank